AnastasiiaPedan/AnastasiiaPedan.github.io/_pages/about.md

 ---

 Hi!
 I am an undergrad student interested in all things Reinforcement Learning and Representation Learning.
-My past projects include enabling object-level representations in RL agents, and exploiting uncertainty in Model-based RL for fun and profit.
+My past projects include enabling object-level reasoning in RL agents, and exploiting uncertainty in Model-based RL for fun and profit.
 Presently, I am applying for Masters programs in Computer Science and looking for summer internships.